PHIL 294.001 – Philosophy across the Lifespan

 Instructor: Michael Vazquez.
 This course meets TR 2:00 – 3:15 p.m. in CW 208.

-This is a high-impact service-learning course that aims to promote experiential learning in philosophy by combining traditional elements of classroom study with service in the community.
-Students will have the unique opportunity to teach and learn philosophy alongside older adults in the Triangle area, thereby integrating the academic study of philosophy with community engagement.
+In this course, students will have the unique opportunity to teach and learn philosophy alongside older adults in the Triangle area, thereby integrating the academic study of philosophy with community engagement.
 Students will grapple with foundational works of historical and contemporary philosophy, participate in regular discussions with older adults in the community, learn how to communicate complex ideas to a non-specialist audience, develop pedagogical resources on philosophy for our community partners, administer an intergenerational capstone event.
 Guest speakers will on occasion visit the seminar to discuss various aspects of public philosophy and to provide guidance on philosophy pedagogy and facilitation.

 This course is designed for majors and non-majors alike with an interest in public philosophical engagement and experiential learning.
 The seminar portion of this course will include some short lectures, but will consist largely of discussion-based learning, class-wide collaboration on pedagogical resources, student presentations, and peer assessment activities.
 Students will also work collaboratively with their classmates to conduct regular site visits with our community partners.